FirebirdSQL/jaybird/devdoc/jdp/jdp-2019-05-database-metadata-implementation.md

 ### Testing

-The individual metadata implementation classes should be tested through the `java.sql.DatabaseMetaData` API.
+The individual metadata implementation classes will be tested through the `java.sql.DatabaseMetaData` API.
 This will ensure both the implementation and the API are covered.